 Co-ops and condos may physically resemble rental apartments, but the key difference is they're not rentals.
 It seems that co-ops and condos should, however, be included in the definition of an apartment.
 After all, many of the same apartment living topics apply, and co-op and condo owners often refer to their home as an apartment and include the term in their address (such as "Apt.
 4C").

 As you can see from the above discussion, the definition of an apartment is a bit complex, and in both common parlance and the media, you'll notice the word being used in different ways.

-But it's easiest to think of "apartment" as having the following two basic meanings:
+It's easiest to think of "apartment" as having the following two basic meanings:

 - Meaning #1: A living space in a residential building.
 When people use the term "apartment" this way, it's architectural and without regard to legal ownership issues.
 The living space may consist of one room or a set of rooms, and it may be one of a few or several such spaces in the building.
 In other words, whether the inhabitants of the space rent or own it, it's still an apartment.
 This definition includes co-ops and condos.